-Minnesota Wild Recalls Defenseman Daemon Hunt from Iowa | Minnesota Wild
+Minnesota Wild Recalls Defenseman Daemon Hunt From Iowa | Minnesota Wild

 Hunt was selected by the Wild in the third round (65th overall) of the 2020 NHL Draft.
 He wears sweater No. 48 with Minnesota.

-The Wild visits the St. Louis Blues tomorrow night at 6:30 p.m.
-CT, on ESPN and KFAN FM 100.3.
+The Wild visits the Columbus Blue Jackets tomorrow night at 6:00 p.m.
+CT, on Bally Sports North and KFAN FM 100.3.